elzurdo/elzurdo.github.io/autobiography.markdown

 <img src="https://upload.wikimedia.org/wikipedia/he/3/31/Bahad7_logo.png" width="100">
 <img src="https://upload.wikimedia.org/wikipedia/he/0/05/Levanon_ugda1.png" width="100">
 </p>
 *Instructor in the Communication Corps.
 At least I wasn't at sea ...*
+Was in reserve training call until 2010.
+Retired as Sergeant first class רב-סמל
+**Claim for fame**: I Volunteered for reserve training in 2002, but was released on site because I was described by the commanding officer as "a good person".

 [בה״ד 7](https://he.wikipedia.org/wiki/%D7%91%D7%94%22%D7%93_7){:target="_blank"}